 Picture no. 1: Saptamshas as found in Yavanajataka

-Although Yavanajataka differs in saptamsha construction from texts like Brihat Parashara Hora and Saravali it illustrates the use of the saptamshas quite elaborately.
+Although Yavanajataka differs in saptamsha construction from texts like Brihat Parashara Hora and Saravali it describes the use of the saptamshas quite elaborately.
 In chapter 30 we can read descriptions of appearance and qualities of a person who is born when the Moon is in various saptamshas.

 »In the first saptamsha of Aries is born a thin and weak man who has a mustache and the corners of whose eyes are red; a fierce and aggressive man who is clever at stealing and desires battles and wounds; the best of men who is well versed in sexual acts.« (Chapter 30, verse 10)